- Life at AUS

 - Apply Now

-His Highness Sheikh Dr. Sultan Bin Mohammad Al Qassimi, Supreme Council Member, Ruler of Sharjah and President of American University of Sharjah (AUS), will attend the university's Spring 2015 Commencement on Saturday, June 13 at the University City Hall, Sharjah.
+His Highness Sheikh Dr. Sultan bin Muhammad Al Qasimi, Supreme Council Member, Ruler of Sharjah and President of American University of Sharjah (AUS), will attend the university's Spring 2016 Commencement on Saturday, June 4 at the University City Hall, Sharjah.
 A total of 547 undergraduate and graduate candidates will participate in the ceremony.

-In preparation for the event, a rehearsal was held today, June 11, followed by a class photo and a luncheon in honor of the graduating class.
+In preparation for the event, a rehearsal was held today, June 2, followed by a class photo and a luncheon in honor of the graduating class to celebrate their achievement.
+The event also provided an opportunity for the graduating class to become familiar with the services offered by the university's Office of Development and Alumni Affairs (ODAA).

 AUS has succeeded in becoming a pioneer higher education institution in the region.
 The university has endeavored to develop long-lasting ties with public and private sectors, which is a step toward bridging the gap between higher educational institutions and the job market, both for the present and future generations of students and alumni.Founded in 1997, the university has fulfilled His Highness Dr. Sheikh Sultan's vision of a quality institution catering to the aspirations and needs of the UAE and the wider Gulf community as a whole.
 Over the past decade, the student body has increased considerably, necessitating the launch of two graduation ceremonies per year.